Cottage Cheese Pasta Sauce

 Cottage Cheese Tomato Pasta in a pot garnished with fresh parsley.

-• Packed with protein.
-Pasta sauces aren’t usually a go-to for protein, but each serving of this cottage cheese tomato pasta has about 17 grams of protein!
+And the best part is that even though pasta sauces aren’t usually a go-to for protein, each serving of this cottage cheese tomato pasta has about 17 grams of protein!
+If you like this one, make sure to try my Cottage Cheese Alfredo Pasta as well!

-• Cottage cheese: Whole milk cottage cheese is preferred as it makes a much more creamy and smooth sauce.
+• Cottage cheese: Use whole milk cottage cheese because it has less water so the sauce comes out more creamy and smooth.
 You can use lower-fat cottage cheese, but the flavor won’t be as rich.

 • Marinara sauce: Any marinara sauce will work, whether homemade or store-bought.

-• Parmesan cheese: Use freshly grated Parmesan for a sharp, nutty taste that blends well into your cottage cheese tomato sauce.
+• Parmesan cheese: Use freshly grated Parmesan for a sharp, nutty taste that blends well into your cottage cheese pasta sauce.

-• Butter: A few tablespoons of butter adds richness and helps to create a smooth and creamy consistency for your sauce.
+• Butter: This helps to create a smooth and creamy consistency for your sauce but you can also use olive oil.

 • Red pepper flakes: For flavor.
 Add more for a little extra heat.